Everything in business has a cost, right? To run yours, you’ll be paying for:

 And plenty more besides!

-In this article, we’ll show you why CAC is so important for every business to understand, how to calculate it, and strategies to improve it.
+In this article, we’ll show you why customer acquisition cost is so important for every business to understand, how to calculate it, and strategies to improve it.

 What is customer acquisition cost (CAC)?

-Customer acquisition cost (CAC) is the total number of expenses it costs to gain a new customer.
+Customer acquisition cost (CAC) is the total expenses it takes to gain a new customer.
 It can also be used to calculate the cost of generating new leads and subscribers.

-You have to engage in many activities to acquire new customers:
+You have to engage in a bunch of activities to acquire new customers, including:

 - Content marketing